Overcome Procrastination with EFT-Tapping

 -

-I’m frustrated that I keep procrastinating.
+I’m frustrated that I keep procrastinating—it's stopping me from achieving my goal/work/project.

 -